openstack/kuryr-kubernetes/doc/source/devref/kuryr_kubernetes_design.rst

    should rely on existing communication channels, currently added to the pod metadata via annotations.
 4. CNI Driver should not depend on Neutron.
-It gets all required details from K8s API server (currently through K8s annotations), therefore depending on Controller to perform its translation tasks.
+It gets all required details from Kubernetes API server (currently through Kubernetes annotations), therefore depending on Controller to perform its translation tasks.
-5. Allow different neutron backends to bind K8s pods without code modification.
+5. Allow different neutron backends to bind Kubernetes pods without code modification.
    This means that both Controller and CNI binding mechanism should allow loading of the vif management and binding components, manifested via configuration.
 If some vendor requires some extra code, it should be handled